mjrotter4445/Amazon_Vine_Analysis/README.md

 ## Project Overview

 For this project we are using Amazon's reviews for a catagory of outdoor products.
 The purpose of the analysis is to determine if there is any bias torward favorable reviews from **Vine members.
 Amazon Vine program** is a service that allows manufacturers to have reviews posted on **Amazon** for their pre-release items, for an additional fee.
 I am most interested in and selected Outdoor Products.
 I am a frequent customer of Outdoor Products because I live in Colorado and love to try new products when we camp, bike, hike, and enjoy the outdoors.
-Oten times, I buy myself and my family a new item and if we like it, I buy a few more for gifts for family.
+Often times, I buy myself and my family a new outdoor item to test and if we like it, I buy a few more for gifts for family.
 We all love Outdoor Products!

 #### Software Used:
 -  **Google Colab**  Vine_Review_Analysis.ipynb